JakobPoncelet/assist_reg/README.md

 # About this repo

 This repo is based on [https://github.com/vrenkens/assist/] and contains changes to the original programs.
+It is advised to start with the original.
 Some of the changes are outlined in CHANGES_README.md.
+More specifically, this code presents the regularised capsule networks (RCCN_SPK and PCCN_SPK) which implements speaker recognition and word reconstruction from capsule content.

 # Assist